 Applications will be due December 7, 2021.

 The Department of History requires the submission of the following materials in order to complete your application to the MA or PhD program.
-All materials must be received by the Department office by the application deadline, including letters of recommendation.
-There will be no upload option with the online application.
+All materials must be received by the application deadline, including letters of recommendation.

 - This applies only to International applicants from countries where English is not the primary language.

-- Letters of Recommendation can be submitted online through the application system or sent directly to the Department.
+- Letters of Recommendation can be submitted online through the application system.

 - Demonstration of work: In addition to demonstrating your writing ability, the selection should show your ability to work with primary source materials, and/or deal with historiographical debates.